-WASHINGTON, May 8, 2017 /PRNewswire/ -- Missouri's top two youth volunteers of 2017, Meredith Sharp, 18, of Springfield and Madeline Domian, 12, of Fenton, were honored in the nation's capital last night for their outstanding volunteer service during the 22nd annual presentation of The Prudential Spirit of Community Awards.
-Madeline – along with 100 other top youth volunteers from across the country – received a $1,000 awards and personal congratulations from Olympic gold medalist Michael Phelps at an award ceremony and gala dinner reception held at the Smithsonian's National Museum of Natural History.
-Meredith, who was unable to attend last night's events, was honored in absentia for her outstanding volunteer service.
+WASHINGTON, May 6, 2019 /PRNewswire/ -- Missouri's top two youth volunteers of 2019, Shae Smith, 15, of Bolivar and Chloe Christensen, 14, of Lake Lotawana, were honored in the nation's capital last night for their outstanding volunteer service during the 24th annual presentation of The Prudential Spirit of Community Awards.
+Shae and Chloe – along with 100 other top youth volunteers from across the country – received a $1,000 award and personal congratulations from award-winning actress Viola Davis at an award ceremony and gala dinner reception held at the Smithsonian's National Museum of Natural History.

-The Prudential Spirit of Community Awards program, sponsored by Prudential Financial in partnership with the National Association of Secondary School Principals (NASSP), named Meredith and Madeline Missouri's top high school and middle level youth volunteers in February.
+The Prudential Spirit of Community Awards program, sponsored by Prudential Financial in partnership with the National Association of Secondary School Principals (NASSP), named Shae and Chloe Missouri's top high school and middle level youth volunteers in February.
 In addition to their cash awards, they each received an engraved silver medallion and an all-expense-paid trip with a parent to Washington, D.C., for four days of recognition events.